budatasci/Fall2022/workshops/bostonhacks/notebooks/instructions.md

+**Building a Machine Learning Model:**

+Machine learning (ML) is widely recognized as the methodology of choice in Breast Cancer pattern classification and forecast modelling.
+The early diagnosis of breast cancer can improve the prognosis and chance of survival significantly, as it can promote timely clinical treatment to patients.
+Further accurate classification of benign tumors can prevent patients undergoing unnecessary treatments.
+Thus, the correct diagnosis of BC and classification of patients into malignant or benign groups is the subject of much research.
+Because of its unique advantages in critical features detection from complex cancer datasets, ML is widely recognized as the methodology of choice in breast cancer pattern classification and forecast modelling.
+Therefore, in this workshop, we'll learn how to build a machine learning model on a breast cancer dataset.

 **About Cloning a Repository:**

 You can clone a repository from GitHub to make it easier to add or remove files, and push larger commits.
 When you clone a repository, you copy the repository from GitHub to your local computer.